arvid220u/saytex/README.md

 # SayTeX
 Speak math, get LaTeX!

 SayTeX is a tool for converting spoken math into LaTeX equations.
+Read the documentation at https://saytex.readthedocs.io.

 ## Structural Overview